Vagahbond/blog/content/posts/en/qu_est_ce_que_c_est_que_cette_merde.md

 The question is not about why I'm dunking on everyone, but rather on why is everyone so bad.

-Why were our parents, even more their parents and mainly their ancestors seem to be so much more skilled ?
+Why did our parents, even more their parents and mainly their ancestors seem to be so much more skilled ?

 Not that they're perfect, all "social progress" is not to throw in the bin, but still there seems to be a standards, and a discipline gap.